-I have a few dishcloths and tea towels, a stash of sponge cloths ready to take the place of the current one, a pump bottle of dish soap that I swap out when my fragrance needs shift, and I have a winding up whisk made in Sweden by the visually impaired artisans at Iris Hantverk.
+I have a few dishcloths and tea towels, a stash of sponge cloths ready to take the place of the current one, a bottle of dish soap that I swap out when my fragrance needs shift, and I have a winding up whisk made in Sweden by the visually impaired artisans at Iris Hantverk.
 The whisk is the longest continuously serving tool near my sink.

 My affection for it is outsized.